th-herve/vimwiki/docs/css_selectors.md

     background-color: green;
 }
 ```
 > Note: Id tend to be overuse by beginner.
-Most of the time a class is do the trick.
+Most of the time a class do the trick.

 ## Select several selector